kautilya101/video-player/README.md

 # React + TypeScript + Tailwindcss

 ## How to run
++ cd video-player // enter the video player directory.
++ npm i // install node packages.
-command : npm run dev
++ npm run dev // you are ready to go :)

 Note: Use a mp4 video hosted video link in the url bar.